blokks/legacy-docs/src/content/account-settings/team-members.md

 url = "basic-structure.md#trialbar"
 +++

+Follow [this link](https://blokks.co/manage/teams) to visit the *Team* tab.

-In the *Team* tab, you’ll find all the teams you’re currently a part of.
+There, you’ll find all the teams you’re currently a part of.
 You can invite new members by clicking the *Invite member* button.
 Simply add their email and hit send.
 Your new team member will then receive an email with their login credentials.

 To remove a member from your team, hover over their name and click the *remove* button that appears on the right.

 <span class='note'>Note: While on a free account your schedule is only visible to the members of your team.
-However, you can add as many members as you wish.</span>
+However, you can add as many members as you'd like.</span>